 Once inside, we quickly found our way to the Chesapeake Bay Touch Pool.
 Mimicking the waters under the Chesapeake Bay Bridge, the touch pools allow visitors an opportunity to get to know these unique marine creatures more intimately.
 Rolling up our sleeves, we plunged our hands into the pool and waited for the stingrays, horseshoe crabs and sea stars to come swimming by.
 The kids giggled and screamed as the sting rays gracefully brushed up against their hands, the perfect photo opportunity.

-Finally, the sharks were calling my kids names.
-They ran through the exhibit so fast, so eager to get up close with the sharks.
+The sharks were calling our name next.
 It wasn’t long before my son was humming the theme song to Jaws, which echoed throughout the entire exhibit hall.